 Let’s say your average CPC is $7 and you set your ad spend to be $300 a month.
 This gives you a budget at just $10 a day.
-Now, let’s say your have 50 keywords in your account.
+Now, let’s say you have 50 keywords in your account.
 Technically, after 1 click you’re done for the day.
-How long do you think it will it take for you to gather enough data on all 50 keywords in your account?
+How long do you think it will take for you to gather enough data on all 50 keywords in your account?
 A very long time.

 Minimum Amount for Google Ads Campaign